7SevenZHOU/aiml/courses/neural_networks_geoffrey_hinton/assignment2/README.md

 `> data.vocab`

-'data.trainData' is a matrix of 372550 X 4 columns vs rows.
+'data.trainData' is a matrix of 4x372550 rows vs columns.
 This means there are 372550 training cases and 4 words per training case.
 Each entry is an integer that is the index of a word in the vocabulary.
 So each column represents a sequence of 4 words. 'data.validData' and 'data.testData' are also similar.
 They contain